material-motion/material-motion/starmap/specifications/server.md

 - Transactions are committable over the wire to a specific runtime on a server.
 - Changing Plan values?
 Unclear how this would work.
-- Pausing/unpausing a Runtime.
+- Pausing/unpausing a MotionRuntime.

 It should be possible to connect to the server and send/receive the above protocol.

-MVP tool connecting to server would be able to inspect active Runtimes.
+MVP tool connecting to server would be able to inspect active MotionRuntimes.

 Tool features: